 Monday, June 29, 2020 from 2-3PM (EST)

-Presenter: Deborah Schein, director of Growing Wonder and author of
+Presenter: Deborah Schein, director of Growing Wonder

 How does an environment support growth and development for young children?
 This question will be explored while participants simultaneously analyze the connections between spiritual development, play, and nature.
 The ultimate goal is to help educators support children as they grow into empathetic caring human beings who have respect for all that exits beyond self and within self.
 Join esteemed educator and author Deborah Schein to explore spiritual development and how it relates to our work in nature-based settings.